Archanciel/transfer_files_between_devices_using_cloud/README.md

 - dropbox

 ## Version history
+- 2.2 Added possibility to keep files on cloud after downloading them so that they can be downloaded on another device
 - 2.1 Added utility loop execution
 - 2.0 Added directory download: as a result, the directory structure on the synchronized devices is identical